 Spelling, punctuation – Correct any spelling or punctuation errors.

 Links – Test any links in your post to determine if they are still working.
 If there are no internal links in your post, add them now.
 It is good for SEO to have links to old posts in your new blog post.

 Images – Decide if your images are the best that they can be.
 If the post doesn’t have a striking image, then create a new one.
 Make sure it has a title, alt text and description using your targeted keywords.
 This will also increase SEO.

 Offers and Opt-ins – Check your offers to see that nothing has expired or is out-of-date.
 Also look at your opt-ins to see if they are as good as they could be.

 Branding – Your colors, your fonts, and the layout of your blog posts should all be related.
 They should flow and create a cohesive look for your blog.

-Now you’re armed with everything you need to get started on updating those old blog posts.
-Get busy and get some new traffic coming to your blog!
+Now that you’re armed with everything you need to get started on updating those old blog posts, get busy and get some new traffic coming to your blog!